What is the cost of the program; how do I pay; when is payment due; and what does it cover?

 Most contact lens wearers are fine on our program, although some prefer to wear glasses for the five days.
 Whatever you decide, please bring a backup pair of glasses or an extra pair of contact lenses.
 Glasses straps (like Croakies) should accompany every pair of glasses.

 Will I be able to move into my residence hall early?

 All students accepted into the program may check in with the Office of Residence Life to take part in ABOVE.
 You will pick up your keys and check in per the Residence Life schedule.
-You will not be staying the first night and will leave for the ABOVE program; however, belongings will be secured in your residence hall room.
+You will be staying the first night and will leave for the ABOVE program the following morning.
 You have the option of just bringing what you need and doing a complete move-in during Hornet Days.

 Should I pack all my stuff for ABOVE move-in, or should I send packages, or have my parents bring everything afterwards separately?

 As an ABOVE student you are moved directly into your fall housing.
 If you are driving to campus, pack all your stuff.
 If you are flying, you can ship your belongings (that you don’t need for your ABOVE trip) to your campus mailbox.
 You should receive your mailing address/shipping information in other College mailings.

 Which residence hall will I live in?

 This is determined by the Residence Life director.

 In which orientation do I need to enroll?